ankane/dbx/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Updated the Description to single quote software names
+* Changed "Library" to "Interface" in the title

 ## Test environments